In Vancouver and around the world, deck railings vary greatly in style and cost. So what railing type is best for your Greater Vancouver home?

 Prefabricated Aluminum Railings

-Prefabricated aluminum railings are designed for the DIY-er and are available at hardware stores from $40 – $90 per linear foot.
-Prefab railings are used on decks with standard measurements and require some technical know-how to install — and, of course, time.
+Prefabricated aluminum railings are designed for the DIY-er.
+They are available at hardware stores from $40 – $90 per linear foot.

 Custom Aluminum Railings